 Furthermore, it is also essential to focus on the implementation of the waste hierarchy in the context of radioactive waste management.
-This involves characterisation of waste, innovative approaches for treating waste (decontamination and revalorisation of radioactive materials), Some of the major TA5 objectives are summarised below and as research themes in figure 5-1:
+This involves characterisation of waste, innovative approaches for treating waste (decontamination and revalorisation of radioactive materials), waste storage, waste form development, long term condition monitoring and disposability.
+Innovative approaches can reduce the burden of waste management activities and lead to a more sustainable long-term approach.
+As with all areas, active demonstration of new technology is vital to increase the technology readiness and demonstrate the maturity of new approaches.

+Some of the major TA5 objectives are summarised below and as research themes in figure 5-1: